 We provide select perquisites to aid in the performance of the named executive officers' respective duties and to provide competitive compensation with executives with similar positions and levels of responsibilities.
-For fiscal year 2021, Mr. Reed received a life insurance premium payment and was permitted to use the company airplane for personal use.
+For fiscal year 2022, Mr. Reed was permitted to use the company airplane for personal use.
 Ms. Phillipson received a monthly cell phone allowance and Ms. Veltri received a monthly car allowance.
 Mr. Reed and Ms. Phillipson also received an employee discount for Arhaus merchandise in excess of the discount provided to employees generally.
 For additional information regarding perquisites provided to our named executive officers, see "Summary Compensation Table" below.